Wigan man seriously injured after veering off road and hitting a tree near Preston

-A man was seriously injured after crashing into a tree on the A59 near Salmesbury on Sunday (November 6).
+A man was seriously injured after crashing into a tree on the A59 near Samlesbury on Sunday (November 6).

-The crash happened on the eastbound carriageway of the A59 at around 7.15am, when a Kia Stinger travelling towards Salmesbury veered off the road and hit a tree.
+The crash happened at around 7.15am when a Kia Stinger travelling east towards Samlesbury veered off the road and hit a tree.

-The driver, a man from Wigan aged in his 20s, was taken to hospital with multiple serious injuries.
+Emergency services attended and fire crews used cutting equipment to rescue the driver from the wrecked car.

-Police are now appealing for witnesses and CCTV or dashcam footage to help them establish how the crash occurred.
+The casualty, a Wigan man aged in his 20s, was taken to hospital with multiple serious injuries.

 Most Popular